 On October 6th, 2022, Kincora announced a success-based exploration alliance agreement with Earth AI Pty Ltd ("Earth AI") to generate and drill test artificial intelligence and machine-based learning targets at the Cundumbul project.
 The agreement supports a co-funding and royalty model with Earth AI to spend up to A\$4.5m generating and drill testing targets and to earn a royalty only upon a new drilling discovery (qualify intersection).
-The agreement does not affect the capital structure of the Company or current ownership in the project.
+The agreement does not affect the capital structure of the Company or ownership in the project.

 In May 2023, after a thorough geological research and Artificial Intelligence (AI) targeting phase, ground truthing field work commenced by Earth AI to confirm and refine drill hole targeting hypotheses at the Cundumbul project ahead of near term drilling.
+This initial reconnaissance work program outlined a large anomalous copper zone, and assisted, confirm and refined target assessment.
+Further field-work is anticipated shortly ahead of a planned drilling program utilizing Earth AI's in-house diamond drill rig that is based in Young, NSW.